deimosfr/docker-shutter/README.md

 I've made this image because Shutter is not developped anymore, I'm using Arch Linux and it's not well supported.

-This image avoid to install a ton of perl and gnome dependancies.
+This image avoid to install a ton of perl and gnome dependencies.

 # Run the image